 What conscious and unconscious rules do we use when reading the Bible?
 How does the overall story hold together?
 How can we guard against choosing a page at random and making it say what we want it to say?
-This unit draws our attention to the different ‘lenses’ through which we approach Scripture.
+This subject draws our attention to the different ‘lenses’ through which we approach Scripture.
 We learn and practise skills using a ‘microscope’: paying attention to the finer details of a passage.
 We rehearse the importance of the ‘telescope’: seeing where our passage fits into the big picture of God’s mission.
 We explore other lenses that different interpreters try – and, of course, we are concerned with how we can responsibly apply Scripture to our contemporary lives and churches.

-|Workload||one semester, 12 credit points|
+|Workload||One semester, 12 credit points|

-|Teacher||Andrew Judd & Andrew Malone|
+|Teacher||Andrew Judd, Andrew Malone|

 In this subject, you can expect to be guided through a variety of weekly learning activities which are designed to develop your understanding of and skills in the themes and passages covered in the syllabus.